Metaphysical Movie Reviews

 Robert Tobin has been playing with words and music for seven decades.

-He is the father of four, stepfather to four, and grandfather to ten who are brightening our prospects for a kind and loving world.
+Robert Tobin is the father of four, stepfather of four, and grandfather of ten who brighten prospects for a kind and loving world